raghananth/ec2-spot-workshops/content/launching_ec2_spot_instances/ec2_fleet.md

 EC2 Fleet can be used to simplify the provision of capacity using any combination of purchase options - On Demand, Reserved and Spot.
 EC2 Fleet lets you scale to a large number of vCPU or instance needs and can customize the fleet based on application needs - based on number of cores or instances, or amount of memory.
 You can assign weightages to the different instances that is meaningful to your application scaling.

-EC2 Fleet can provision Spot instances based on allocation strategies.
+EC2 Fleet can provision Spot instances based on allocation strategies :

 * **capacity-optimized** when Spot Instances come from the pool with optimal capacity for the number of instances that are launching.
 * **diversified** when Spot Instances are distributed across all pools.